Abuzz over bees: Gering Public Library, Ever Green House host Pollinator Fun Day

 “To bring it all together, I thought it would be fun to have a pollinator event with the kids and their families,” Luz said.
 “We will also have an adult pollinator event in July.
 It all had to do with the art.
 That’s kind of what got it all going.”

-The Gering Public Library will host its children’s program wrap-up party on Wednesday, June 29, from 4-6 p.m. at Legion Park.
+The Gering Public Library hosted its children’s program wrap-up party on Wednesday, June 29, from 4-6 p.m. at Legion Park.